 Former Vice Chairman and Chief Executive Officer

-Tai serves as a non-executive director of MasterCard Incorporated, Royal Philips NV, HSBC Holdings, PLC, and for privately held Russell Reynolds Associates.
-He is also a member of the Canada Pension Plan Investment Board.
-In the not-for-profit sector, Tai is a director of the Metropolitan Opera, a trustee of Rensselaer Polytechnic Institute, and a member of the Harvard Business School Asia Pacific Advisory Board and the Harvard China Advisory Group.
+Tai serves as a non-executive director of MasterCard Incorporated; Royal Philips NV; and HSBC Holdings, PLC.
+He is also a non-executive director of the non-public Canada Pension Plan Investment Board.
+In the not-for-profit sector, Tai is a director of the Metropolitan Opera, a trustee of Rensselaer Polytechnic Institute, and a member of the Harvard Business School Asia-Pacific Advisory Board and the Harvard China Advisory Group.

-Tai received a Bachelor of Science degree from Rensselaer Polytchnic Institute in 1972 and an MBA degree from Harvard University in 1974.
+Tai received a bachelor of science degree from Rensselaer Polytechnic Institute in 1972 and a master of business administration degree from Harvard University in 1974.